How Spending Time in Nature Can Boost Your Healthy Brain Power

 It's true, some issues require serious or medical attention, however, sometimes a scary symptom has a simple solution.
 So before you make any rash decisions, try a quick healthy mindset shift first.
 Get outside, walk around, breathe deeply.
 While it may not sound profound, it's scientifically proven that spending time in nature is all it takes to regain some true, inner peace.

-After you go for your hike this weekend to reconnect with the earth and your mind, body, and spirit . . . join us for a free NeuroGym training session where we use the latest breakthroughs in neuroscience research to help you reprogram your brain for success.
+After you go for your hike this weekend to reconnect with the earth and your mind, body, and spirit . . . join us for a free training event session where we'll show you the latest breakthroughs in neuroscience research to help you reprogram your brain for success.
 Start accomplishing your goals today!

 We'd love to hear from you!